PinoNoir/cds-design-tokens/README.md

 Project file and folder structure:

 - `/tokens` contains the design token input files (in JSON format)
-- `/build` contains the generated output files (This version is only configured to output SCSS files)
+- `/dist` contains the generated output files (This version is configured to output JS, CSS, & SCSS files)
-- `config.json` is the script used to generate the output files
+- `sd.config.js` is the script used to generate the output files

 ## Editing the JSON files